 Search “Ozempic and sex drive” and you will find people swearing the drug rescued their libido and people swearing it killed it.
 Both can be telling the truth, because the honest answer is that GLP-1 medications don’t act on sex drive directly — they act on your weight, and weight change pushes sexual function in different directions depending on who you are, how fast you are losing, and how you feel along the way.
 This guide separates what the evidence actually supports from what is anecdote, and keeps two very different things — desire and erections — clearly apart.
+Because the effect runs through weight loss rather than the specific molecule, everything here applies equally to tirzepatide (Mounjaro and Zepbound) and the other GLP-1 and GIP/GLP-1 drugs — the degree just tracks how much weight you lose.

 The well-supported upside: weight loss, testosterone, and erections in men